MDBAuth/HydroBOT_website/developer.md

 ### Installing this repo

 If you're installing this repo and rebuilding the R environment with `renv`, it will fail to install {werptoolkitr} if you don't do either of the methods above to pass credentials to github.
-If you'e connected with HTTPS, you'll need to setup a github PAT in github, and then use `credentials::set_github_pat()`, and if using SSH, `install_git` passes your ssh key.
+If you'e connected with HTTPS, you'll need to setup a github PAT in github, and then use `credentials::set_github_pat()`.
+If using SSH, `install_git` passes your ssh key.
+This happens automatically on Linux, but Windows is a pain.

 The catch with using `renv` is it doesn't give you the choice- the `renv.lock` has the address for the repo as either the SSH or HTTPS path, depending on how it was installed.
 And so if the lock has HTTPS, but you're on a system setup with SSH, it'll still try to get werptoolkitr with HTTPS.
 That's fine, but we can't create github PATs for repos we don't own (e.g. anything in the MDBA group).
 So, until werptoolkitr is public, the easiest way to do this is to be on SSH everywhere, so the renv points to the ssh path, which we should be able to access from everywhere.
 Otherwise we have to bypass `renv` to install werptoolkitr, which then installs its dependencies (and upgrades by default), causing all sorts of issues with werptoolkitr working, and stomps on package management here as well.

+#### Windows

+Windows should connect with SSH so we're using the same system everywhere.
+This is reasonably straightforward for basic repo use, but needs some work done to then also install packages from protected github repos (e.g. werptoolkitr).
+The catch comes from using `devtools::install_git` with ssh.
+This isn't really an issue with cloning the repo, but *is* an issue for installing packages from other repos.
+On windows, `devtools::install_github` enforces github PATs, which we can't set for MDBA-repos, and `install_git` uses `cmd` instead of git bash, which has been a pain to give the ssh keys to.
+What seems to be working is to go to Settings \--\> Services (really, search for Services), \--\> openSSH authentication \--\> properties \--\> startup type Automatic.
+Run `ls-remote git@github.com:MDBAuth/WERP_toolkit.git` in command prompt interactively to add github as a known location.
+Then create a `~/.profile` and `~/.bashrc` with the same bits as in the linux bashrc in the werptoolkitr dev docs, and are given [at the github instructions for auto-launching](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/working-with-ssh-key-passphrases#auto-launching-ssh-agent-on-git-for-windows).
+Both profile and bashrc seem to be needed.
+And it's unclear why, since those are for bash, and `install_git` calls cmd. cmd must be calling git bash internally.
+Then, we also need to install the `git2r` package, or `install_git` will still fail, but we *cannot* pass the `credentials` argument, even though that seems like what we should do.

+*I can install werptoolkitr wiht Install_git on linux, but it's still not working with renv::restore(). do I not have a current lock?
+Is it not sending to ssh still?*

+*and it doesn't actually install- it can't find py-ewr*

 ## Python environment

+This is out of order- the python actually needs to come first, or the renv dies on install because it looks for `py-ewr` to get werptoolkitr installed.

+Use `pyenv` [to manage python versions](https://github.com/pyenv/pyenv).
+Install with `curl https://pyenv.run | bash`.
+That tells you to add somethign to `.bashrc`, do that.
+Then close and restart bash, and run `pyenv install 3.11.0` or whatever version we're using.
+I needed to `sudo apt-get install libffi-dev` to get it to compile some C bits on Azure.

 At present, we do most of the work in R, but {werptoolkitr} wraps some python, and we also use some (predominantly from [py-ewr](https://pypi.org/project/py-ewr/) and [mdba gauge-getter](https://pypi.org/project/mdba-gauge-getter/)).
 To manage this, we need to create a python environment.
 I have already run `poetry new WERP_toolkit_demo` to create the project.

+To install poetry, follow the docs

+To use it, need to run

+To ensure we have the venv in the project, set `poetry config virtualenvs.in-project true`

+`poetry config virtualenvs.prefer-active-python true`, which doesn't seem to work, so then run

+`poetry env use 3.11` or whatever version is in the lock

+then `poetry install`.

 To create the python environment from the `pyproject.toml` and `poetry.lock` files, run `poetry install`.